-The basic instrumentation for capillary electrophoresis is shown in Figure 12.59 and includes a power supply for applying the electric field, anode and cathode compartments containing reservoirs of the buffer solution, a sample vial containing the sample, the capillary tube, and a detector.
+The basic instrumentation for capillary electrophoresis is shown in Figure 12.59 and includes a power supply for applying the electric field, anode and cathode compartments that contain reservoirs of the buffer solution, a sample vial that contains the sample, the capillary tube, and a detector.
 Each part of the instrument receives further consideration in this section.